Provincetown, located on the very tip of Cape Cod and cradled by the sparkling Atlantic, is proof that sometimes they truly do save the best for last.

 Everyone who goes to P-Town (and pretty much everyone goes there) goes in search of their own private experience.
 I'm no different.
 For me Provincetown is all about sea air, swimming, fine dining, nightlife, theatre, and most of all it's about the endless miles of bicycle trails that are among the most breathtaking in the nation.

 P-Town is fun, just about any kind of fun.
 But it's natural beauty provides the restorative experience that only truly memorable vacation destinations can provide.
 This is a place to quietly renew the spirit on the beach, in the water, on the bike trails or dancing.
 A morning bike run to the beach or through the pine scented bike trails will cure what ails you for the rest of the year, I promise.
-And if you haven't brought a bike you can daily rent one for a pittance at PTown Bikes (voted Best Bike Shop on the Cape) located at 42 Bradford Street.
+And if you haven't brought a bike you can daily rent one for a competitive rate at Arnold's Bike Shop located at 329 Commercial Street.

 P-Town's art scene has exploded in the last decade.
 New galleries abound displaying works at every level, running from the most accomplished to the seaside views and decorative works that are crafted to appeal to tourists.
 There are so many new galleries now that you won't be able to see them all in one day, but the best place to start is at the Provincetown Art Association and Museum at 460 Commercial Street.
 They know the scene and they'll help you to navigate it.